-Miscellaneous doses include patients receiving a total daily dose of 250 mg, 500 mg, 750 mg, 1500 mg or 2000 mg, including patients receiving a single dose of sulopenem in the population PK sub-study.
+\ Miscellaneous doses include patients receiving a total daily dose of 250 mg, 750 mg, 1500 mg or 2000 mg, including patients receiving a single dose of sulopenem in the population PK sub-study.

-Common adverse events occurring in more than one patient on a sulopenem regimen included diarrhea (0.8%), pyrexia (0.6%) and rash (1.2%).
-The most common adverse event leading to discontinuation was rash
+Common adverse events occurring in more than one patient on a sulopenem regimen included diarrhea (0.7%), pyrexia (0.5%) and rash (1.0%).
+The most common adverse event leading to discontinuation was rash (0.7%).

-(0.8%).
 Clinically significant laboratory test abnormalities were infrequent.
-The most frequent such findings were elevations in serum aminotransferases, which occurred in less than 3% of patients.
+Elevations in serum aminotransferases occurred in less than 3% of patients.

-Data is also available for the oral formulation collected in healthy volunteers in the Phase 1 program we conducted that is consistent with the adverse event profile observed with the IV formulation.
+Data is also available for the oral formulation collected in healthy volunteers in the Phase 1 program Iterum conducted that is consistent with the adverse event profile observed with the IV formulation.
 One additional adverse event of interest identified with the oral prodrug in this study is loose stool/diarrhea which was considered of mild severity and self-limited, as seen with other broad spectrum oral antibiotics with activity against the anaerobic flora of the gastrointestinal tract.
 During the seven-day dosing interval, the incidence of diarrhea, defined as having three or more episodes of loose stool in one day or having two or more episodes of loose stool per day for two consecutive days, peaked at 13% on Day 3 and fell to 2% by Day 7, with no patient discontinuing their dosing due to this event.
 For patients who took their dose with food, the peak incidence was 9%, dropping again to 3% by Day 4, similar to placebo.
 Some patients also identified a mild change in the odor of their urine after dosing with either the oral or IV formulations, as can be seen with other β-lactam antibiotics.